AkylbekSul/api-gateway/README.md

 # API Gateway Service

-The API Gateway serves as the main entry point for all payment-related requests in the distributed payment system.
-It handles client requests, provides idempotency guarantees, and publishes payment events to downstream services.
+The API Gateway is the main entry point for all payment-related requests in the distributed payment system.
+It receives client requests, validates them, ensures idempotent processing, persists payment records, and coordinates with downstream services via gRPC.

-## Overview

-The API Gateway is responsible for:
-- Receiving and validating payment creation requests
-- Ensuring idempotent payment processing using Redis
-- Storing payment records in PostgreSQL
-- Publishing payment events to Kafka for processing by other services
-- Providing RESTful APIs for payment management
-- Distributed tracing and observability with OpenTelemetry

 ## Architecture